ronyb/jsystem-perfecto-repo/README.md

 # jsystem-perfecto-plugin

 This repository consists of the following Java Maven projects:
-* **perfecto-mobile-browser** - A standalone Java application, implementing an SWT web browser which allows interacting with Perfecto Mobile's "Mobile Cloud" website.
+* **perfecto-mobile-browser** - A standalone Java application, implementing a web browser which allows interacting with Perfecto Mobile's "Mobile Cloud" website views - "Perfecto Lab" and "Perfecto Dashboard".
 * **jsystem-perfecto-plugin** - Adding this plugin to JSystem allows adding Perfecto Mobile's tab inside the JSysten runner GUI.
 This plugin depends on the **perfecto-mobile-browser** JAR that launches a web browser that logs-in to Perfecto's Mobile Cloud.

 ##perfecto-mobile-browser